RileyRaschke/sc-data-util/README.md

  -b, --barSize=value
                     Export as bars of size: [10s, 2m, 4h, 3200t, 5000v]
                     Note: T for ticks, V for volume (like Sierra)
+                    Note: To export raw ticks (raw times and sales), don't provide this option

      --dailyDetail  Print daily data with added row detail